-Each dot in the chart below was a member of the Senate in 2004.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Graham is shown as a purple triangle. (analysis methodology)
+Graham is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the Senate in 2004 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 - S. 2042 (108th): A bill for the relief of Rocco A. Trecosta of Fort Lauderdale, Florida.

 - S. 2046 (108th): A bill to authorize the exchange of certain land in Everglades National Park.

 - S. 1904 (108th): A bill to designate the United States courthouse located at 400 North Miami Avenue in Miami, Florida, as the “Wilkie D. Ferguson, Jr. United States Courthouse”.

 - S. 117 (108th): Florida National Forest Land Management Act of 2003

 - S. 111 (108th): A bill to direct the Secretary of the Interior to conduct a special resource study to determine the national significance of the Miami Circle site in the …

 - S. 1670 (106th): A bill to revise the boundary of Fort Matanzas National Monument, and for other purposes.